 - Wherever I am, your company is available.

 - Whenever I choose, your business service is at my fingertips.

 - Whatever my next step, you have expected my needs.

 - Whenever my action, you are ready to respond.
 (Shandler et al., 2014)

-It’s inevitable that this new reality of customer and employee expectations for highly responsive, personalized, and hassle-free access to the information they need and want will shake up an organization built with silos of influence, where knowledge is guarded by those in charge.
-This disruption is being facilitated by the deployment of high-speed networks around the world that enable applications such as videos, virtual private networks, and remote monitoring of all aspects of the enterprise.
+Inevitably, this new reality of customer and employee expectations for highly responsive, personalized, and hassle-free access to the information they need and want will shake up an organization built with silos of influence, where those in charge guard knowledge.
+This disruption is being facilitated by the deployment of high-speed networks around the world that enable applications such as videos, virtual private systems, and remote monitoring of all aspects of the enterprise.

 Are you ready for this revolution?